cristinafsanz/jekyll-now/_posts/2016-04-08-job-hopping.md

 - It is important that you like what you do everyday, but it is even more important to have a good relationship with your co-workers, to be happy sharing your time with them.

-- It is important that your company helps you to improve, by let you going to conferences, do courses to learn new technologies or improve the ones you have.
+- It is important that your company helps you to improve, by let you go to conferences, do courses to learn new technologies or improve the ones you have.

 - It is important the company culture, if they allow flexible hours, helps people to balance work-personal life, promote diversity and help underrepresented people to work with them (like women in tech).